bytes0xcr6/SmartContracts/Ethernaut-Challenges/Elevator/README.md

 <h3>To solve the challenge we need to... </h3>

 <p>Fill out the Interface function that the "Elevator" contract is calling, as it is missing the function content.
-We just need to set the interface function to swtich a boolean value to its oposite value once the function has been called.
+We just need to set the interface function to switch a boolean value to its opposite value once the function has been called.
 (Example: True => False, False => True)

 As the function "goTo" from the contract "Elevator" calls the interface function twice and it needs a false value and then a true value.
 When it calls for the first time, it will get a false value and when it calls for the second time the interface function, it will return true value.</p>